DA investigating Fall River shooting that left man, 14-year-old dead, 19-year-old injured

 FALL RIVER, MASS.
-(WHDH) - Authorities are investigating a shooting in Fall River on Tuesday that left two people, including a 14-year-old boy, dead and another person hospitalized, officials said.
+(WHDH) - Authorities are investigating a shooting in Fall River that left two people, including a 14-year-old boy, dead and another person hospitalized on Tuesday, officials said.

 A third victim, a 19-year-old Fall River man, was taken to Saint Anne’s Hospital before being transferred to Rhode Island Hospital for further treatment.